venyxML/MCVidPlayer/README.md

 <b>! this is a very user-unfriendly plugin, don't try using unless you have some familiarity with coding !</b>

-I may come revist the code to be much more customizeable and user-friendly, but as a full-time student, dedicating extra time is difficult without the financial support to incentivize it so I don't want to make any promises.
+I may come revist the code to be much more customizeable and user-friendly, but as a full-time researcher, dedicating extra time is difficult without the financial support to incentivize it so I don't want to make any promises.
 There are much more optimized versions out there I'm sure, this was mostly just a project for funsies :)

 ## Versions Supported & Tested